Island County Superior Court: Responding to Protection Order

 How to Respond to a Domestic Violence Protection Order in Island County

-Table of Contents
+Table of Contents:

-What Is a Domestic Violence Protection Order?
+1. What is a Domestic Violence Protection Order?

-Why Responding Is Important
+2. Why Responding is Important

-Assistance With Serving Your Response
+6. Assistance with Serving Your Response

-1. What Is a Domestic Violence Protection Order?
+1. What is a Domestic Violence Protection Order?

 If you have been served with a DVPO petition, you have the right to submit a written response and present your side of the situation.

-2. Why Responding Is Important
+2. Why Responding is Important

 Receiving a protection order petition can be stressful, but responding properly is a critical step in protecting your rights.